God of War (2018 video game): Gameplay

 The player controls the character Kratos in combo-based combat and puzzle game elements.
 The gameplay is vastly different from previous games, as it was completely rebuilt.
 A major change is that Kratos no longer uses his signature double-chained blades, the Blades of Chaos, as his default weapon.
-Instead, he uses a magical battle axe, called the Leviathan Axe, which is infused with ice elemental magic.
+Instead, he uses a magical battle axe called the Leviathan Axe, which is infused with ice elemental magic.
 The axe can be thrown at enemies and magically summoned back to his hand, similar to Thor's hammer Mjölnir.
-Larger enemies have precision targets, and throwing the axe at those targets stuns the enemy.
-The weapon can also be thrown at environmental objects to trigger a damaging explosion.
-It can freeze objects and some enemies in place for puzzle solving until the axe is summoned back to Kratos' hand.
+Larger enemies have precision targets which stun the enemy if hit.
+The weapon can also be thrown at objects in the game world to freeze or move mechanisms, or trigger damaging explosions, until returned to Kratos's hand.
 The axe has standard light and heavy attacks.
-Over time, it can be upgraded with runes to allow for magical runic attacks, with one slot being for a light magical attack and the other for a heavy one.
+Over time, it can be upgraded with runes to allow for light and heavy magical "runic" attacks.
 This provides players with a variety of options to cater to their own play style.
-Another new weapon that Kratos utilizes is the Guardian Shield.
-When not in use, it folds up and appears like a vambrace on his left forearm.
-When summoned, the shield can be used offensively or defensively, similar to the Golden Fleece in previous games.
+Another new weapon that Kratos utilizes is the collapsible Guardian Shield, which appears as a vambrace on his left forearm when not in use.
+The shield can be used offensively or defensively, similar to the Golden Fleece in previous games.
 Kratos also utilizes hand-to-hand combat, a feature originally introduced in Ascension.
 The Blades of Chaos, infused with fire elemental magic, are acquired later in the game via a plot device and perform in a similar manner as in previous installments—they are a pair of blades attached to chains that can be swung around in various maneuvers.
 The weapon can also be upgraded with magical runic attacks.